MicrosoftDocs/win32/desktop-src/WMDM/getting-format-capabilities-on-devices-that-support-iwmdmdevice3.md

 ---
 title: Getting Format Capabilities on Devices That Support IWMDMDevice3
-description: Getting Format Capabilities on Devices That Support IWMDMDevice3 ms.assetid: 'a431c3cb-e722-4d68-a82d-385fff067ea6'
+description: Getting Format Capabilities on Devices That Support IWMDMDevice3 ms.assetid: a431c3cb-e722-4d68-a82d-385fff067ea6
-keywords: ["Windows Media Device Manager,device capabilities", "Device Manager,device capabilities", "programming guide,device capabilities", "desktop applications,device capabilities", "creating Windows Media Device Manager applications,device capabilities", "writing files to devices,device capabilities", "IWMDMDevice3 method", "Windows Media Device Manager,IWMDMDevice3 method", "Device Manager,IWMDMDevice3 method", "programming guide,IWMDMDevice3 method", "desktop applications,IWMDMDevice3 method", "creating Windows Media Device Manager applications,IWMDMDevice3 method", "writing files to devices,IWMDMDevice3 method"]
+keywords:
+- Windows Media Device Manager,device capabilities
+- Device Manager,device capabilities
+- programming guide,device capabilities
+- desktop applications,device capabilities
+- creating Windows Media Device Manager applications,device capabilities
+- writing files to devices,device capabilities
+- IWMDMDevice3 method
+- Windows Media Device Manager,IWMDMDevice3 method
+- Device Manager,IWMDMDevice3 method
+- programming guide,IWMDMDevice3 method
+- desktop applications,IWMDMDevice3 method
+- creating Windows Media Device Manager applications,IWMDMDevice3 method
+- writing files to devices,IWMDMDevice3 method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Getting Format Capabilities on Devices That Support IWMDMDevice3

-[**IWMDMDevice3::GetFormatCapability**](iwmdmdevice3-getformatcapability.md) is the preferred method for asking a device what formats it supports.
+[**IWMDMDevice3::GetFormatCapability**](/windows/win32/mswmdm/nf-mswmdm-iwmdmdevice3-getformatcapability?branch=master) is the preferred method for asking a device what formats it supports.
 The following steps show how to use this method to query a device for its format capabilities:

 1. The application must determine which formats a device supports and which are of interest.
-To do this, the application can request a list of formats supported by the device by calling [**IWMDMDevice3::GetProperty**](iwmdmdevice3-getproperty.md).
+To do this, the application can request a list of formats supported by the device by calling [**IWMDMDevice3::GetProperty**](/windows/win32/mswmdm/nf-mswmdm-iwmdmdevice3-getproperty?branch=master).
 2. The application loops through all of the supported formats and requests a device's format capabilities for a specific format (such as WMA or WMV) by calling **IWMDMDevice3::GetFormatCapability** and specifying a format using the [**WMDM\_FORMATCODE**](wmdm-formatcode.md) enumeration.
 This method retrieves a [**WMDM\_FORMAT\_CAPABILITY**](wmdm-format-capability.md) structure.
 3. Loop through all the [**WMDM\_PROP\_CONFIG**](wmdm-prop-config.md) structures in the retrieved **WMDM\_FORMAT\_CAPABILITY** structure.
 Each **WMDM\_PROP\_CONFIG** structure holds a group of properties with supported values, representing one configuration for that format.
 Each configuration has a preference number, where a lower number indicates a greater preference by the device.
 4. Loop through all the [**WMDM\_PROP\_DESC**](wmdm-prop-desc.md) structures in the retrieved **WMDM\_PROP\_CONFIG**.
 Each **WMDM\_PROP\_DESC** contains a list of supported property/value pairs.